rishitnanda/Quidditch/Action List.md

 6. Slow Hover: Hover slowly in front of goal posts.
    Counter: None
    Effect: Increases defense by 10%, increase strength by 10%.
+Decreases speed by 10%.
-   Success Rate: `(Agility + Handling) / 2`
+   Success Rate: `100%`
    Chance of Warning: 0%
    Cooldown: 2 Actions

+   - "{player} hovers in front of the goal hoops watching the quaffle carefully.

 7. Pass: Pass the Quaffle to a teammate.
    Activate: If has Quaffle.